jaskaran1031/jaskaran1031.github.io/index.md

 --------------------

 PocketChef App
-:   The main purpose of this app was to provide a platform for users
-	that could create and store their own food recipes
+:   The main purpose of this app was to provide a platform for users that could create and store their own food recipes.
+The system was designed for especially people who might have certain items available to cook with but do not know what to start off with.
+You can simply add your ingredients and the inbuilt database would filter out recipes that are made with the specified ingredients.

 * Implemented a database with basic ingredients a user would use to create the recipe
 * Users could enter ingredients that they have at home and the app would access and match the ingredients to already existing recipes